StephenDev0/StikDebug-Guide/pairing_file.md

 ---

 idevice_pair allows us to create a pairing file for programs like StikDebug to talk to your device remotely.
-This is required to use StikDebug, otherwise it will not function.
+This pairing file is device-specific and required to use StikDebug, otherwise StikDebug will not function correctly.

 ---

-First, set a passcode on your device, sideload an app with the get-task-allow entitlement (this can be done with [SideStore](https://sidestore.io/)), and enable Developer Mode on your iOS/iPadOS device (found in Settings -> Privacy & Security after sideloading an app).
+First, set a passcode on your device, sideload an app with the get-task-allow entitlement (this can be done with the in-app signer, or for free with [SideStore](https://sidestore.io/)), and enable Developer Mode on your iOS/iPadOS device (found in Settings -> Privacy & Security after sideloading an app).
 Then, follow the instructions below to create and install your pairing file.

 ---